William Grose (pioneer)

-William Grose (sometimes spelled Gross) (1835 – July 27, 1898) was an African-American pioneer of Seattle.
+William Grose (sometimes spelled Gross) (c.
+1835 – July 27, 1898) was an African-American pioneer of Seattle.
 He was that city's second black resident, and the wealthiest nineteenth-century member of Seattle's black community.
 His ranch on the former outskirts of town, along East Madison Street, eventually became the center of Seattle's black middle class.

 Biography

 Grose was born in Washington, D.C., to a free black restaurant owner.
 He enlisted into the US Navy at the age of 15.
 He left the navy to settle in California and British Columbia before arriving in Seattle in 1861, as a ship's steward, followed shortly after by his wife, Sarah, and two children.
 Sarah Grose and their daughter Rebecca were Seattle's first female black residents.
 Grose was encouraged by the then Governor Isaac Stevens to settle in Washington Territory after finding and keeping safe the governor's watch.